akibahmed229/nixos/README.md

 2. [FAQ](#2-faq)
 3. [File Structure](#3-file-structure)

-# 1. Btrfs Installation My version of NixOS
+# 1. Installation My version of NixOS

 NixOS setup using falke and home-manager as module.
 Hyperland as default Window Manager.